nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 ## Referral classification

 Requirements analysis and Professional Record Standards Body (PRSB) documentation identifies a demand for a clear classification structure to the referral details, separating the reason for referral from the service referred to with each having detailed sub-classifications.
-GP clinical systems have taken a variety of approaches to the classification of referrals.
-The FHIR <code>ReferralRequest</code> has multiple elements to support the classification of referrals.
+GP clinical systems have taken a variety of approaches to the classification of referrals and the FHIR <code>ReferralRequest</code> has multiple elements to support the classification of referrals.

 Analysis was undertaken as to whether GP clinical system data structures and recorded data, PRSB definitions and FHIR resources could be aligned and supported by SNOMED CT terminology to achieve a reliable and meaningful classification structure.